 Root decay is a common problem in older adults that occurs when the root below the tooth becomes exposed.
 This is cause by plaque and food left in the teeth and is also common in seniors who use tobacco, have certain diseases, maintain a poor diet and who have dentures.
 It may also be a side effect of diabetes and certain cancers.

 With so many different oral health issues impacting the senior community, it is more important than ever that caregivers and love ones step in and help their seniors take care of their oral health.
-This means brushing and flossing twice a day and visiting the dentist regularly.
+This means brushing with manual or power brushes, flossing and using mouth rinse twice a day, and visiting the dentist regularly.
 Even seniors who have dentures need to be visiting the dentist regularly, cleaning their dentures and cleaning their mouths with a rise or mouth wash.
 Oral health is about more than just teeth.

 Good oral health means good overall health, so seniors and their caregivers need to stay on top of the many dental issues that impact the senior community, and know when it is time to visit a dentist for further advice and information on these issues.